Substances | 9 min read

 Magic mushrooms in the US are represented primarily by three varieties.[8]
 While they all look very similar, there are some slight tell-tale marks.

-“P. allenii” looks very much like your classic mushroom.
+“P. allenii” resembles your classic mushroom.
 The fruiting body stands no more than 2-3 inches tall, with a slender white stem, brown cap, and purple spores.
 The cap is dome-shaped with straight edges, and the gills attach directly to the stem.

 “P. cyanescens” looks very similar to its cousin “P. allenii.”
 The fruiting body stands no more than 2-3 inches tall, with a slender white stem, brown cap, and purple spores.
 Unlike its cousin “P. allenii,” the mushroom varietal “P. cyanescens” has a dome-shaped cap with WAVY edges.
 The gills attach directly to the stem.

 “P. ovoideocystidiata” stands a little taller than “P. allenii” and “P. cyanescens.”
-The fruiting body stands 3-4 inches tall, with a thicker white stem, brown cap, and purple spores.
+The fruiting body stands 3-4 inches tall, featuring a thicker, white stem, a brown cap, and purple spores.
 The cap is rounded but mostly flat, and the gills attach directly to the stem.

-Psilocybin mushrooms have spread worldwide thanks to spores carried on the wind and persistent human mushroom foragers.
+Psilocybin mushrooms have spread worldwide thanks to spores carried on the wind and the persistence of human mushroom foragers.
 It only takes a little bit of the stem and mycelium to start a new fruiting body, and it can grow in a variety of soils.[9]
 They prefer excess carbon, which doesn’t often accumulate in nature.

-Psilocybin-containing mushrooms are believed to have originated in either the Pacific Northwest or Australia, but they have since spread all around the world.
-They can be found in any climate, but especially subtropical ones where the humidity is spread evenly throughout the year.
+Psilocybin-containing mushrooms are believed to have originated in either the Pacific Northwest or Australia, but they have since spread worldwide.
+They can be found in any climate, but are particularly prevalent in subtropical regions where humidity is evenly distributed throughout the year.

 The growing patterns worldwide suggest that psychedelic mushrooms have co-evolved with humans over the centuries.